petehellyer/Neuroscience-Python-Course-Development/Exercises/Exercises.md

 **HINT #2**: to be able to solve the exercise you need to use a *while* loop.

-## 6. Find the GC and individual nucleotides counts (⭐️)
+## 6. Find the GC-contnent, the individual nucleotides counts and the ATAT motif (⭐️)
 In a DNA string you can have four different nucleotides: `A`, `C`, `T` and `G`.
 Knowing the number of each individual nucleotides and the percentage of GC-content (G **or** C nucleotides) is important.
 Define a function that takes as input a dictionary, with as key the name of a sequence and as value the DNA sequence and:
 1. Calculates the number of individual nucleotides in each sequence
 2. Calculates the percentage of GC-content in each individual sequence
+3. Checks whether the sequence contains the motif `ATAT` and if it does it prints that the `sequence_name` has the motif.
-3. Reurns the percentage and the name of the sequence with the highest percentage of GC-content.
+3. Returns the percentage and the name of the sequence with the highest percentage of GC-content.
 4. Prints the number of individual nucleotides in each sequence

-## 7. Find the motif (⭐️⭐️)

 ## 8. Cognitive data analysis (⭐️⭐️⭐️⭐️)